florent37/RuntimePermission/README.md

 ## Manually call permissions

-You just have to call `askPermission` with your list of permissions
+You just have to call `askPermission` with the list of wanted permissions

 In Kotlin:
 ```